minetest/blog/.github/CONTRIBUTING.md

 Highly recommended:

 * One or two screenshots or GIFs that *effectively* communicates your message.
 The screenshot may or may not be included in the final post depending on how important your update is deemed to be by the editors, and how well the screenshot adds to understanding the message.
-Don't expect to have a screenshot of Minetest Game included in a post about a general API update, for example.
+Don't expect to have a screenshot of your game included in a post about a general API update, for example.
 * Include who took the screenshot.

 IMPORTANT: